Educational Support Faculty

 Galilee feels blessed to rejoin the community as an occupational therapist with Green Meadow and at the Otto Specht School.
 Her husband, also an occupational therapist, and her two current Green Meadow students are thrilled to be in the neighborhood as well.

-ls Educational Support
+ls/MS Educational Support Specialist

 BA, Psychology, minor in Dance, SUNY Fredonia; MA, Special Education, George Washington University